joncampbell123/dosbox-x/INSTALL.md

 ``xattr -cr .``

-macOS versions earlier than 10.14 (Mojave) are no longer supported.
-Lowend builds named `DOSBox-X-macos-(version)-high-sierra.zip` were available up to [2022.09.0 (0.84.3)](https://github.com/joncampbell123/dosbox-x/releases/tag/dosbox-x-v0.84.3) for 10.12 (Sierra) and after.
+Packages for macOS versions 10.14 (Mojave) and earlier are no longer provided.
+Low-end builds named `DOSBox-X-macos-(version)-high-sierra.zip` were available up to [2022.09.0 (0.84.3)](https://github.com/joncampbell123/dosbox-x/releases/tag/dosbox-x-v0.84.3) for 10.12 (Sierra) and after.
 Binaries for macOS versions earlier than 10.12 (Sierra) have not been provided.
 You may try to build yourself with the help of [MacPorts](https://www.macports.org/).

 ## DOS Packages (Portable)